 - Learn how citizens as individuals or groups members can influence positive behavioural change of other citizens in the field of energy use.

 - Learn what fundamental changes in the form of social innovations are needed to give citizens a more equal role in the energy market compared to other large scale market players, and how governments can facilitate this.

-- Target group: Students in their third Bachelor’s year with an interest in blockchain technology
+- Target group: Students in their third Bachelor’s year with an interest in sustainability, energy and climate

-- Required knowledge: Basic understanding of computer sience (programming)
+- Required knowledge: Basic understanding of sustainable development

 - Course leader: dr. Frans Coenen